-We have audited the financial statements of Natrium Holdings Limited ("the company") for the year ended 31 March 2021 which comprise the consolidated profit and loss account, the consolidated statement of other comprehensive income, the consolidated balance sheet, the consolidated statement of changes in equity, the consolidated statement of cash flows, the notes to the consolidated financial statements, the company balance sheet, the company statement of cash flows, the company statement of changes in equity and related notes, including the accounting policies in note 3
+We have audited the financial statements of Natrium Holdings Limited ("the Company") for the year ended 31 March 2022 which comprise the consolidated profit and loss account, the consolidated statement of comprehensive income, the consolidated and company balance sheets, the consolidated and company statements of changes in equity, the consolidated and company statements of cash flows and related notes, including the accounting policies in note 3.

-In our opinion:
+In our opinion the financial statements:

-- the financial statements give a true and fair view of the state of the group's and of the parent company's affairs as at 31 March 2021 and of the group's loss for the year then ended; - the group financial statements have been properly prepared in accordance with UK-adopted international accounting standards; - the parent company financial statements have been properly prepared in accordance with UKadopted international accounting standards and as applied in accordance with the provisions of the Companies Act 2006; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the Group's and of the parent company's affairs as at 31 March 2022 and of the group's loss for the year then ended; - of both the group and parent company have been properly prepared in accordance with the UKadopted international accounting standards; and - have been prepared in accordance with the requirements of the Companies Act 2006.